The radiation field on product cones: Introduction

 \subsection{Acknowledgments}

-The authors wish to thank Semyon Dyatlov, Oran Gannot, Peter Hintz, Rafe Mazzeo, Andras Vasy and Jared Wunsch and for valuable discussions.
+The authors wish to thank Semyon Dyatlov, Oran Gannot, Peter Hintz, Rafe Mazzeo, Andras Vasy and Jared Wunsch for valuable discussions.
+We also thank the anonymous reviewers for many helpful suggestions that led to improving the exposition of the manuscript.
 DB was supported in part by National Science Foundation (NSF) under NSF Grant DMS-1500646 and NSF CAREER Grant DMS-1654056.
 The research of JLM was supported by NSF Grant DMS-1312874 and NSF CAREER Grant DMS-1352353.
 Part of this work was done while the second author was on sabbatical at Duke University and the Mittag-Leffler Institute.